-Maintenance of the Settling Pond and Evaporation Pond include inspection of: 1) discharge rates to the ponds from the mine retort water plumbing system; 2) pond liner, egress ladder integrity; 2) the leak detection systems; 3) wildlife security fence; 4) stormwater drainage ditches and access road conditions.,
+Maintenance of the Settling Pond and Evaporation Pond include inspection of: 1) discharge rates to the ponds from the mine retort water plumbing system; 2) pond liner, egress ladder integrity; 2) leak detection systems; 3) wildlife security fence; and 4) stormwater drainage ditches and access road conditions.

-Figures 9 and 10 show the liner design and layout of as-built features of the pond, respectively.
+Figures 8 and 9 show the liner design and layout and as-built features of the Evaporation Pond, respectively.

-6.0 Anticipated Reclamation in the Year 2021
+6.0 Anticipated Reclamation in the Year 2022